BlackWhiteYoshi/CircleDI/CircleDI.Blazor/PACKAGE.md

 Extra Blazor features are

 - CircleDIComponentActivator.cs
-- All components get added as transient services.
+- Automatic component registration as transient services.
 - Default services of *Microsoft.Extensions.DependencyInjection* provider get added.

 This package is not compatible with [CircleDI](https://www.nuget.org/packages/CircleDI).